tars/tars/docs/en/css-processing.md

 * GUI
 * Common stylies (common.scss)
 * Styles for plugins (static/scss/plugins, including all subdirectories)
-* Modules' styles (css is supported)
+* Components' styles (css is supported)
 * Styles of etc.{scss,css}

-For IE8 and IE9 you can add fixes in a folder in the ie module folder.
+For IE8 and IE9 you can add fixes in a folder in the ie component folder.
 You need to create ie8.{scss,sass,css} or ie9.{scss,sass,css}.

 Also, you can use css-files and not to include them to bundle.
 There is folder separate-css in static/scss, where you can store all files, which have to be included manually.
 There is an example of including in any template: